 Critics have called her a ‘virtuoso drummer who creates time on the drum’.
-Blackman has released a number of solo Jazz albums and has performed alongside Pharaoh Sanders, Joe Henderson, Bill Laswell and her rock guitarist husband, Carlos Santana.
+Blackman has released several solo Jazz albums and has performed alongside Pharaoh Sanders, Joe Henderson, Bill Laswell, and her rock guitarist husband, Carlos Santana.

 In 1993, Lenny Kravitz called her for an audition and Blackman played drums over the phone.
 He immediately asked her to come to LA and perform on his live shows.
 More recently, she has been focusing more on Jazz.

 Read more about Blackman on her website: https://cindyblackmansantana.com

 6. Kavka Shishido

 Kavka Shishido is a Japanese drummer and singer who started her musical journey as a part of an all-girl rock band, the News.
 She once admitted that although she loves to play drums, she finds it comforting as well because the cameras never focus on the drummer.